"All journeys have destinations of which the traveler is unaware."

 All of the options below may be booked as part of an ABOUTAsia Private Tour of Cambodia

-Reliable private taxis through ABOUTAsia cost around US$80-100 although less reliable and shared taxis can be had for as little as around US$50.
-The journey time is 4 and 5 hours.
+Reliable private cars through ABOUTAsia cost around US$80-100 although less reliable and shared taxis can be had for as little as around US$50.
+The journey time is around 5 hours.
 You should not consider travelling after dark as the road can be dangerous with cows, unlit vehicles and large pot-holes presenting risks.

 Many visitors are disappointed by the tourist boat service betweeen Siem Reap and Phnom Penh.
 The boat is often overcrowded, noisy and kicks up alot of spray as it charges along the lake at high speed.
-This is NOT a sightseeing boat and we recommend travelling by land as a better alternative.
-However if you wish to travel by boat the cost is around US$25 and the journey time is 5-6 hours.
+This is NOT a sightseeing boat and we recommend travelling by land as a better alternative if you choose not to fly.
+If you wish to travel by boat the cost is around US$30 and the journey time is 5-6 hours.

 Peerless service standards and local positioning have made us the tour operator of choice by international luxury travel groups and discerning independent travellers to Angkor Wat, Cambodia and Southeast Asia.